-Nokdujeon, aka nokdu bindaetteok, is a type of savory Korean pancake made with ground nokdu (mung beans).
-These crispy golden brown pancakes are soft on the inside with some crunch from the vegetables.
-They are deliciously nutty!
+Nokdujeon, aka nokdu bindaetteok, is a savory pancake made with ground nokdu (mung beans).
+These crispy golden brown pancakes are soft on the inside with some crunch from the vegetables and deliciously nutty!

 In Korea and many other Asian countries, the holiday season is not over until after the lunar New Year, which falls on January 25 this year.
 Called Seollal (설날) in Korea, it’s one of the two most celebrated traditional holidays.
 Along with tteokguk (떡국, rice cake soup), nokdujeon (녹두전) is a must for the New Year’s Day feast.